 (iii) any measures taken to ensure the unexplained loss does not occur again.

-(6) A person who stores any SRS at a licensed place must inspect the place at least once a month.
+(6) A person who stores any SSAN at a licensed place must inspect the place at least once a month.

 (7) For the purposes of subregulation (6), a place is not inspected unless —

-(a) the means of keeping the SRSs at the place secure are inspected to see that they comply with these regulations; and
+(a) the means of keeping the SSANs at the place secure are inspected to see that they comply with these regulations; and

-(b) any SRS stored at the place is inspected to see that it complies with, and is stored in accordance with, these regulations; and
+(b) any SSAN stored at the place is inspected to see that it complies with, and is stored in accordance with, these regulations; and

 (c) a written record is kept for 2 years after the date of the inspection of the date and time of the inspection, the matters inspected, and the findings of the inspection.